 “He brought the book home. friends kicked him out. he went your apartment.
 When we followed there, book him escape.
 He opened it.
 Ordinarily ah, demon’s control over your brother would have been limited its first hours.
 We underestimated the depth of study. had the necessary languages, right frame of mind, and no tools to resist possession.
 The Hand jumped into him. must have left the homunculus at his apartment keep watch, to retrieve needed materials and information.
 He controlled it through the book the townhouse.”

 poor copy,” Menchú explained.
 “The Hand recorded piece its name there, and projected its power through the name.
 That book will have burned up the fire—unlike a true work, an imperfect copy has special properties beyond its content. him, we find Liber Manum.”

 “Which is turning out terrifically easy, for the record,” said.
 “Perry’s cell phone’s dead. property records on file.
 Traffic cameras follow him from the at nine this morning, but lose him a tunnel.”

 “And now the demon riding your brother’s mind, somewhere in New York.
 It will cement its control, once that’s done, will gather acolytes.”

 “If lucky, can close book without hurting him.
 Cut off demon’s control.
 Though it’s been inside his head for long time.”

 “And you’re not lucky?”

-Menchú’s pressed together. returned the van to They like bells.
+Menchú’s pressed together.
+He returned the van to pocket.
+They rang like bells.
 “When close book, he might be too far gone to come back. brother’s friends, in the house—they were, let’s wading in surf. swimming rip tide.”

-“You don’t what things do when they out of hand.”
+“You don’t what these things do when they out of hand.”